akeneo/pim-api-docs/content/resources.md

 }
 ```

-**Product value of a non localisable, non scopable attribute**
+**Product value of a non localizable, non scopable attribute**

-The `main_color` attribute is neither scopable nor localisable, so it can hold only one data value.
+The `main_color` attribute is neither scopable nor localizable, so it can hold only one data value.
 ```json
 {
   "main_color": [